wesleybertipaglia/wesleybertipaglia.github.io/src/content/blog/first-post.md

 ---
-title: 'My First Dive into Blogging: A Personal Website Odyssey'
+title: "My First Dive into Blogging: A Personal Website Odyssey"
-description: 'A reflection on my journey to start a blog, the challenges I faced, and the lessons I learned along the way.'
+description: "A reflection on my journey to start a blog, the challenges I faced, and the lessons I learned along the way."
-pubDate: 'Dec 10 2023'
+cover: ""
-updatedDate: 'Sep 29 2024'
+pubDate: "Dec 10 2023"
-cover: '/blog-placeholder-3.jpg'
+updatedDate: "Sep 29 2024"
 ---

 After years of reading blogs, admiring personal websites, and contemplating sharing my own ideas, I finally decided to take the plunge and start my own blog.
 It sounded simple at first: pick a platform, write some posts, and voilà—you're a blogger!
 But as I embarked on this journey, I quickly realized it was anything but simple.
 What started as a quest to share my thoughts turned into a full-blown **odyssey** of choosing the right technology.